 I sketch pretty much wherever I am and I also go out (usually walking) to find a place to sketch.
 Everything is done in an 8.5" x 5.5" Canson Graduate multimedia sketchbook with a Pentel Finito pen and a small box of watercolors.
+All Saratoga sketches are exclusively represented by Spa Fine Arts of Saratoga.
+Other sketches are available - just email me.

 The Mary Lou Whitney entrance gate.
 More excellent people watching.
 I do wish the boring and visually miserable trend of excessive casualness in attire would go away.
 Seriously.